Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Then came the French Revolution and widespread destruction, but industrialization was around the corner and the city would rebuild itself.

 Strasbourg would still ping-pong between Germany and France until it became French again after World War I. But World War II and the Nazis intervened, annexing the Alsace region until their defeat in 1944.
-Today, Strasbourg is home to the European Parliament and the city sees its role as one of reconciliation.
-It is still in France.

 6. Colmar: the most magical